Fruit Fly Control: Protect Your Home

-Found in and around restaurants, homes, bars, fruit markets and other establishments that sell or utilize produce, the fruit fly is a considerable pest throughout the Mid-Atlantic region and the rest of the United States.
+Found in and around restaurants, homes, bars, fruit markets and other establishments that sell or utilize produce, the fruit fly is a considerable pest throughout the United States.
 Also known as vinegar or pomace flies, fruit flies feed on the yeasts released by decaying organic matter such as fruits and vegetables.
 The most prevalent species occurring in the region is the common fruit fly, or Drosophila melanogaster.
 Fruit flies have been favored by biologists in the study of human genetics for over 100 years, as the insects share 75% of the genes that cause diseases in humans.

 What Do They Look Like?

 Size: Smaller than a housefly, fruit flies generally measure up to 1/8 inches in length, including the wings.

 Color: The fruit fly exhibits a yellow to tan thorax, a yellow abdomen and black striping on the dorsal surface of the abdomen.

 Characteristics: With a single pair of wings on the middle segment of the back, a round head with red or black compound eyes, and short antennae, the fruit fly appears similar to other fly species.
 While females are moderately larger than males, members of both sexes possess halteres, which enable the insects to remain balanced during flight.
 Fruit flies can be distinguished from other fly species by the presence of feathery arista on their antennae.

 The common fruit fly is found on every continent except Antarctica.